-The loss of someone you know to suicide, marks the beginning of a very difficult time full of mixed emotions.
+The loss of someone you know to suicide, marks the beginning of a very difficult mourning period, full of mixed emotions.
 It is common to experience shock, grief, anger, relief, guilt and feelings of abandonment or isolation.
-Although everyone's reaction to grief is different, if you are experiencing these emotions, you might find Common experiences with suicide bereavement helpful.
+Although everyone’s reaction to grief is different, if you are experiencing these emotions, you might find our Common experiences with suicide bereavement page helpful.

-During this time of emotional upheaval it is important to look after yourself.
-Here are some ways you can take care of yourself:
+During this time of emotional upheaval, it is important to look after yourself.

 At times, particularly in the first year or so, it may feel that you’ll never recover and life may seem bleak.
 Any relief you get from grief may feel short-lived and the pain feel never-ending.
 Most people find that over time, the gaps of relief lengthen and the intensity of the pain diminishes.